 You must choose to copy the certificate while creating a new key pair.
 You must also copy the same the certificate to the TrustStore on other nodes when BMC Atrium Single Sign-On is deployed in HA mode.

-To verify whether the certificate has been imported into the truststore, see Checking the truststore for certificates.
+To verify whether the certificate has been imported into the truststore, see Checking-the-truststore-for-certificates.

 7. Click Save to close the Server Configuration Editor.